The Play Space is now available for bookings by your cohort!

-The Co-op Community Developmental Play Space is now open after an official ribbon cutting took place on Saturday, February 1.
-Below is everything that you need to know about this great new addition to our library, including the hours (which differ from our regular library opening hours).
+The Co-op Community Developmental Play Space officially opened after a ribbon cutting took place on Saturday, February 1.
+Below is everything that you need to know about this great new addition to our library.

 The Co-op Community Developmental Play Space will finally be ready to open on Saturday, February 1st!
 Thanks to a generous $74,300 Co-op Community Spaces grant, we have created a space within our Kinsmen Children’s Library for all kids to read. play. learn.